 v Other strategic considerations

-Note that the FSA is promoting the development of fintech.
+The FSA is promoting the development of fintech.
 To date, the FSA has made amendments to the Banking Act, the FIEA and the PSA to facilitate fintech-related business in financial sectors.
-The need for multiple amendments reflects the fact that financial institutions are subject to different regulations depending on which sector the institution belongs to (see Section I.i).
+The need for multiple amendments reflects the fact that financial institutions are subject to different regulations depending upon which sector the institution belongs to (see Section I.i).
 The FSA also published the Discussion Paper on Dialogues and Practices Regarding IT Governance at Financial Institutions on 14 March 2019.
 In light of the growing importance of optimising IT systems at financial institutions in carrying out their respective strategies to enhance corporate values, the Paper mainly outlines key discussion points when the FSA holds dialogues on IT governance with financial institutions.

 - to segregate users' assets from its own assets;